 These “plug and play” small appliances are really easy to set up and use, and affordable options are available for every type of space.

-If you ever considered pollution to be just an “outdoor” problem, you should know that indoor pollutants can be just as bad, and sometimes even worse.
+If you ever considered pollution to be just an “outdoor” problem, you should know that indoor pollutants can be just as bad, and sometimes even worse, especially if you live in an urban area or apartment.

 The truth is that pollution happens in both environments, indoors and outdoors.
 You can’t separate the two.
 Most of what you breathe in when you’re inside has migrated into your home from the outside.

-For example, without a good air purifier, you’re most likely breathing in pollens, pet dander, dust mites, bacteria and mold on a daily basis.
+For example, without a good air purifier, you’re most likely breathing in pollens, pet dander, dust mites, bacteria, mold, factory smoke, automobile pollution, and more on a daily basis.

 Some people are more sensitive to bad air quality than others and feel the ill effects more rapidly.
 Others, however, don’t feel sick or develop allergies until they have had long exposure to these contaminants.